bimilbimil/AutomarketPro/README.md

 **Note:** If the plugin doesn't appear, you may need to manually add it using Method 2 or Method 3.

-### Method 2: Manual Installation
+### Method 2: Manual Installation from Release

-1. Download the latest release from [GitHub Releases](https://github.com/bimilbimil/AutomarketPro/releases)
+1. Download the latest release zip from [GitHub Releases](https://github.com/bimilbimil/AutomarketPro/releases)
-2. Extract the plugin files to your Dalamud plugins directory:
+2. Extract the zip file contents to your Dalamud plugins directory:
    - **Windows (XIVLauncher)**: `%APPDATA%\XIVLauncher\addon\Hooks\dev\plugins`
    - **macOS (XIV on Mac)**: `~/Library/Application Support/XIV on Mac/dalamud/Hooks/dev/plugins`
+3. The zip contains:
+   - `AutomarketPro.dll` - The plugin assembly
+   - `AutomarketPro.json` - Plugin manifest
+   - `AutomarketPro.yaml` - Alternative manifest (if needed)
+   - `automarketlogo.webp` - Plugin icon
-3. Restart Dalamud or reload plugins
+4. Restart Dalamud or reload plugins

 ### Method 3: Build from Source